Our Helpline Confidentiality Policy

 For full details of how long we store details shared by you by webchat, see our privacy statement.

 Contact by letter – what information we have

 When you contact us by letter we will not have any further details about you unless you choose to share these with us.

 For full details of how long we store details shared by you by letter, see our privacy statement.

 If we have your contact details, as outlined above, or you choose to share identifiable information with us, you should be aware that in some situations we would need to pass this information on.
 This would only happen if you tell us:

-The support worker will be happy to explain this further to you either on the phone, by email or by text.
-If you have any doubt or any questions about this please ask the worker, who will be happy to discuss this in more detail so you can make up your mind before giving us any contact details or disclosing relevant information to us.
+The Support Worker will be happy to explain this further to you either on the phone, by email, text or webchat.
+If you have any doubt or any questions about this please ask the Support Worker, who will be happy to discuss this in more detail so you can make up your mind before giving us any contact details or disclosing relevant information to us.

 Alternatively, full copies of our privacy policies are available on request.

 RCS will ensure any personal details you share with us are held confidentially by the organisation and are secure from unauthorised or inadvertent alteration or erasure.